Celebration: The Antidote to Jealousy

 1. What makes jealousy such a common emotion in peoples’ lives?
 If the effects of jealousy have a negative impact, why do you feel it is such a common emotion?

-2. In your life, who do you struggle most with feelings of jealousy?
+2. In your life, with whom do you struggle most with feelings of jealousy?
 What are some ways you can celebrate this person?